Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 • 64GB storage capacity on the Plaud Note

-• Offers AI transcription & summarization capabilities developed on GPT-4.1, o3-mini, Claude 3.7 Sonnet and Gemini 2.5 Pro
+• Offers AI transcription and call summaries developed on GPT-4.1, o3-mini, Claude 3.7 Sonnet, and Gemini 2.5 Pro

 • 112 languages supported for transcription